cg-dv/scheme-interpreter/README.md

 Note: This interpreter is still partially broken.
 The lambda expression and function definition functionalities are broken.
-I need to fix the mistakes I made follwing the second half of the book.
+I need to fix the mistakes I made following the second half of the book.

 ## Usage